-The 28th IEEE International Requirements Engineering Conference (RE’20) is the premier international forum for researchers, practitioners, educators, and students to present and discuss the most recent innovations, experiences, and concerns in the discipline of requirements engineering.
+The 28th IEEE International Requirements Engineering Conference (RE’20) is the premier requirements engineering conference, where researchers, practitioners, students, and educators meet, present and discuss the most recent innovations, trends, experiences and issues in the field of requirements engineering (RE).

 Categories for Research Papers

 Technical solution papers present solutions for requirements-related problems that are novel or significantly improve on existing solutions.
-These papers are mainly evaluated with regard to problem relevance, novelty, clarity of presentation, technical soundness and provided evidence for its benefits.
-Technical solution papers must not exceed 10 pages for the main body, and 2 additional pages for the references.
-There are 3 main kinds of solutions and corresponding evaluation criteria:
+This includes new algorithms or mathematical theory, novel tools, modeling languages, infrastructures or other technologies; and requirements elicitation, prioritization or analysis methods.
+These papers are mainly evaluated with regard to problem relevance and motivation, novelty and comparison to existing work, clarity of presentation, technical soundness, and evidence for its benefits.

 Scientific evaluation papers evaluate existing problem situations or evaluate real-world artifacts or validate/refute proposed solutions by scientific means.
-This includes controlled experiments, case studies, and surveys of professionals reporting qualitative or quantitative data and analysis results simulations.
-The papers are mainly evaluated with regard to interesting research questions, study design, appropriateness and correctness of analysis, and threats to validity.
+This includes experiments, case studies, and surveys reporting qualitative or quantitative data and findings.
+The papers are mainly evaluated with regard to the soundness of research questions and appropriateness/correctness of study design, data analysis, and threats to validity.
 Replications are welcome.
-For papers reporting application of some solution lessons learned are particularly important.
-Scientific evaluation papers must not exceed 10 pages (for the main body, and 2 additional pages for the references.
+For papers reporting on the application of some solutions, lessons learned are particularly important.

 Perspective papers explore the history, successes, and challenges of requirements related practices and research agendas, and outline research roadmaps for the future.
-Literature reviews are also included in this category and must distill novel knowledge, present new insights and not be merely complicative.
+Literature reviews are also included in this category and must distill novel knowledge, present new insights and not be merely compilative.
 These papers are evaluated based on the insights they offer to the reader and the corresponding arguments, and on their potential to shape future research.
-Perspective papers may have more than 2 pages of references, but under no circumstances may the body of the paper exceed 10 pages or may the combined body of the paper and the references exceed 12 pages.

 Topics of Interest